 Identify your objectives behind building a data pipeline, available data resources and accessibility, time and budget constraints, pipeline success measurement metrics, and end-users.

 For instance, if you need data for building machine learning models, you would require a data pipeline to prepare datasets.
 This includes tasks such as feature engineering, data normalization, and splitting data into training and testing sets.
 On the other hand, pick a streaming data pipeline if your goal is real-time data processing and analysis in clickstream analysis, fraud detection, and IoT sensor data analysis.
-However, if you need real-time data but not continuous data streaming, you can use Lambda pipelines.
+However, if you need real-time data but not continuous data streaming, you can use another type of data pipelines called Lambda pipelines.
 A lambda pipeline is a blend of batch and streaming pipelines in one architecture.
 It is used when you want data based on events or triggers.
 Therefore, having a comprehensive understanding of your goal is essential.

 Workflow identifies the order of processes in the pipeline and how they are interdependent.
 These dependencies may be business related or technical.
 Business dependencies include cross-verifying data from one source against another to preserve integrity before consolidation.
 Technical dependencies include things like retaining data after it has been collected from sources, going through further validation steps, and then being moved to a destination.
+All these will influence your choice of data pipeline architecture.

 You can use workflow management solutions like Hevo Data to make building a data pipeline less challenging.
 These solutions allow data engineers to view and manage data workflows, even in the case of a failed task.
 Furthermore, some workflow management solutions automatically resolve dependencies and organize the pipeline processes.